-- 1. During the fall 2019 term, five sections of FRE 1120 were offered.
-An assessment first piloted in AY 2017-18 was recorded in four section of FRE 1120 accounting for 55 artifacts, or 73% of the population. - 2.
-In a study of Learning Outcome (LO) achievement, results exhibit mean scores across the five LOs ranging from 2.2 to 2.6, about the same as that seen in fall 2018, where the range was 2.3 to 2.7.
+- During the Spring 2020 term, three sections of FRE 1120 were offered.
+An assessment first piloted in AY 2017-18 was recorded in three section of FRE 1120 accounting for 35 artifacts, or 74% of the population. - 2.
+In a study of Learning Outcome (LO) achievement, results exhibit mean scores across the five LOs ranging from 2.7 to 3.0 (Figure 1), compared with 2.2-2.6 in fall 2019, 2.3 to 2.7 in fall 2018.
 It is important to note that each LOs in this study are arranged in order of advancement for the course.
 LO 1 is encountered early in the term with each LO encountered sequentially to LO 5, which is studied near the term's end.

-- 3. While there was one dual enrollment (concurrent) section run during fall 2019, data was not reported so no comparison study between dual enrollment and traditional courses could be completed. - 4.
-In a comparison between online and traditional artifacts, both online and traditional course sections exhibit similar artifact score distributions in the assessment at 13/15 or higher.
-However, traditional artifacts to occupy a substantial number of lower scores that the online section does not.
-For example, approximately 24% of traditional artifacts score between 6/15 and 9/15.
-By comparison, none from online exhibit scores in that range. - 5.
-While courses were offered at three locations, the third, the Collier Campus, is comprised by only eight artifacts.
-As a result, any meaningful comparison is best left with the online-to-traditional comparison. - 6.
-In a study of achievement based on disposition survey question response, results yield a clearer sense of just how many students self-report a strong understanding of the topic and yet do not appear to be capable of demonstrating it.
-A clear trend in confidence correlating with performance is visible with increases in "Agree" and "Strongly Agree" coinciding with higher combined scores. - 7.
-In a longitudinal study, in three terms, LOs 1 through 5 for fall 2019 rank 2nd, 2n, 2nd, 3rd, and 3rd, respectively.
+- 3. While there was one dual enrollment (concurrent) section run during spring 2020, data was not reported so no comparison study between dual enrollment and traditional courses could be completed. - 4.
+In a comparison between online and traditional artifacts, both online and traditional course sections exhibit similar artifact score distributions in the assessment at 14/15 or higher. - 5.
+Courses were only offered at two sites as comprised in the online to traditional comparison above.
+As a result, any meaningful comparison is best left with the online-to-traditional comparison above. - 6.
+In a study of achievement based on disposition survey question response, results, unlike in the past, do not yield a very clear sense of just how many students self-report a strong understanding of the topic and yet do not appear to be capable of demonstrating it.
+The scores appear to reflect high achievement despite self-reporting by students that they don't understand the material. - 7.
+In a longitudinal study, in four terms, LOs 1 through 5 for the Spring 2020 rank 1st, 2nd, 2nd, 2nd, and 1st, respectively.